crissins/SkillAble-AI-Backend/readme.md

 ### Configuration

-1. Clone this repository and create a `.env` file with your Azure credentials:
+1. Clone this repository
+v2.
+Create a `.env` file with your Azure credentials:

 ```
 AzureWebJobsStorage=your_connection_string_from_blob_storage